JohnHerbster/hello-world/README.md

 # hello-world
-Tutorial Repository (on the way to finding JvComponentBase.pas and JvHidControllerClass.pas, I hope)
+Tutorial Repository
+I hope that this is the right road for finding JvComponentBase.pas and JvHidControllerClass.pas for Delphi 7 or 10.
+--JohnH, 2016.09.23